LTFE/NetworkTester/README.md

 Run `node analyzer.js testerOutputXX.tsv` (XX corresponding with your test).
 This will create a `finalResultsXX.tsv` file.
 (XX being the serial number automatically assigned to the test)
 Afterwards you can use Excel or any other program to analyze the results.

+#### Format

+In the finalOutput files the first column contains `tx` or `bl` whether the row is a transaction or block.
+The following columns are as follows:

+##### Transaction

+- the moment the sendTransaction function is called
+- the moment the transaction hash is received
+- test file name
+- txHash
+- sender
+- receiver
+- gas
+- gas used
+- gas price
+- block timestamp
+- block number
+- block hash

+##### Block

+- block number
+- block hash
+- block timestamp
+- transaction hashes, separated by `;`

 #### Notes

 The serial numbers are only use to prevent overwriting of previous test results